"A promise made is a debt unpaid."

 Making Agreements

 The Tyrant imposes agreements unilaterally.
 He makes demands and calls them agreements.
-The Victim makes agreements he doesn't intend to keep.
-He says yes when he means no to avoid conflict.
+The Victim makes agreements he won't keep, saying yes when he means no to avoid conflict.
 The Mature King negotiates agreements that both parties commit to.

 Clarity: Both parties understand what is expected.
-There's no ambiguity about what was promised.
+No ambiguity about what was promised.

 Mutual benefit: The agreement serves both parties' needs.
 One-sided agreements breed resentment.

 Specificity: Clear about who does what, by when, and how.
-Vague agreements lead to broken agreements.
+Vague agreements become broken agreements.

-Consequences: Clear about what happens if the agreement is broken.
+Consequences: Clear about what happens if the agreement breaks.
 This creates accountability.

-Consent: Both parties freely choose to enter the agreement.
+Consent: Both parties freely choose to enter.
 Coerced agreements aren't real agreements.

 Flexibility: Room to renegotiate if circumstances change.
 Life is unpredictable.

-The King also knows when not to make an agreement.
-He won't agree when he can't keep it, when it doesn't serve the realm, or when the other party isn't negotiating in good faith.
-A clear "no" is better than a broken "yes."
+The King knows when not to make an agreement.
+He won't agree when he can't keep it, when it doesn't serve the realm, or when the other party negotiates in bad faith.
+A clear "no" beats a broken "yes."